Welcome and Belonging

 - Making Children and Young People Welcome - starter questions

 For all these resources and many more visit the St Peter's College resources search page and use keyword 'welcome'.
 (St Peter's College is the diocesan learning community for mission and ministry)

-Here is a range of resources to further help you with questions covered in this section of the Mission Action Planning tool.
+Here are a range of resources to further help you with questions covered in this section of the Mission Action Planning tool.
 Some are within our own diocesan website but we have also included links to good outside sources.
 As we become aware of other useful materials, we will update this page.

 - Everybody Welcome by Bob Jackson and George Fisher is a 5 session course that churches can use to review and improve their welcome.
 It includes mateial that relates to many of the questions in this section of the MAP tool.
 You can learn more about it at www.chpublishing.co.uk/features/everybody-welcome It can be borrowed from the Resources Centre at Church House.